Vrex123/qt5_mxe/README.md

-Straighforward Dockefile with Qt 5 + MXE for compiling Windows binaries for CI using MinGW 32 After building your project, you will get 32-bit binary with static linked Qt.
-This can be changed by changing MXE_TARGETS env variable in Dockerfile
+Straighforward Dockefile with Qt 5 + MXE for compiling Windows binaries for CI using MinGW 32.

+After building your project, you will get 32-bit binary with static linked Qt.
+This can be changed by changing MXE_TARGETS env variable in Dockerfile.

-Pre-built Docker image can be found in [Docker repo](https://hub.docker.com/r/vrex141/qt5_mxe) Documentation for MXE can be found on [website](https://mxe.cc/)
+Pre-built Docker image can be found in [Docker repo](https://hub.docker.com/r/vrex141/qt5_mxe)

+Documentation for MXE can be found on [website](https://mxe.cc/)

 ## Usage